MSc Quantity Surveying

 "I have found UWE a fantastic place to study on a part-time basis and feel that all of the resources and teaching input along the way has been second to none."
-Tom, Graduate Diploma graduate
+Tom, Quantity Surveying graduate.

-This is studied full-time over one academic year plus up to six months to complete the dissertation, or part-time over three academic years plus up to six months to complete the dissertation.
+The course is studied full-time over one academic year plus up to six months to complete the dissertation, or part-time over two academic years plus up to six months to complete the dissertation.
 It is also possible to defer modules and take them over a longer period if necessary.